jbiatek/BSGRulebook/dynamic.md

   <li>Gaius Baltar:
     <ul>
       <li>If before the Sleeper Agent phase, shuffle 1 “Not a Cylon” card into the Loyalty deck and draw 1 Loyalty card.</li>
-      <li class="noexodus">If after the Sleeper Agent phase, Gaius may not use his Cylon Detector ability.</li>
+      <li class="noexodusloyalty">If after the Sleeper Agent phase, Gaius may not use his Cylon Detector ability.</li>
     </ul>
   </li>
   <li>Anders: Skip the Receive Skill cards step of your first turn as Anders due to “Starts on the Bench”.</li>